Dengue Fever (Breakbone Fever, Dengue Hemorrhagic Fever)

-Dengue fever is a mosquito-borne disease caused by one type of dengue virus.
-Dengue virus is found in many tropical parts of the world including the Caribbean, Central and South America, Asia and Africa.
-Though cases originating in the United States are rare, however outbreaks have been reported in Texas and Florida.
+Dengue fever is a mosquito-borne disease caused by dengue virus.
+Dengue virus is found in many tropical parts of the world including the Caribbean, Mexico, Central and South America, Asia, and Africa.
+Although cases originating in the United States are rare, outbreaks have been reported in Arizona, California, Florida, Hawaii, and Texas.

 Symptoms